 As a fan, I always look forward to watching my Texas teams play.
 (For those who know me well, you know I’m also a lifelong New York Jets fan).
 But, as a podiatrist, I tend to look at the injury reports.
 And foot and ankle injuries always populate the ranks of the injured player lists.
 Then, many my patient come in for the exact same injuries, after trying to channel their sports dreams through home play.

 Here’s the thing…some of these injuries take the players out of the game for weeks, if not the season.
 Think about that.
 A football or basketball player getting paid millions of dollars has to sit out because of a foot injury.
 And it could be the same injury that my patients hope to recover from in a few short days or weeks.
 I think it’s a good perspective to have.
 And a good way to stay calm if a sports injury keeps you sidelined for a while.

 Do any of these football injuries or basketball injuries ring a bell?

 This is one of the most common foot injuries.
-It is an inflammation of a thick ligament that runs from your heel bone towards the toes.
+It is an inflammation of a thick ligament that runs from your heel bone toward the toes.
 When it becomes inflamed, it causes pain on the bottom of the heel.
 It can also cause pain in the arch.
 Most feel the most pain with the first few steps in the morning, after which the pain eases.
 But it doesn’t always go away.
 You may feel the pain throughout the day.